baashwell/checkout_kata/README.md

  can be found in the classes directory.
 You can add/update this file ensuring you keep to the formatting:
  - One product per line
  - comma separate name of product and price - ProductA,1.99
+ - Products must not have spaces in the name as currently do not handle this when adding them to the cart.
+ - Cannot have duplicate product names currently either as we will just find the first one with that name.

 ### Instructions to run tests using maven
 In order to run the tests without having to bundle JUnit JARS within the project I have added a maven pom file that